-I travelled a lot in my youth, moving from school to school because of my father's work.
+I travelled a lot in my youth, moving from school to school because of my father's work - he was a submariner and a keen amateur boxer.
 I would come back to revisit education a little later in life, but first I worked in Australia, buying of all things a fizzy drinks' bottling plant as my first enterprise.
 This was followed by acquiring a Harley Davidson franchise, and my interest in motorbikes, albeit vintage ones, continues today.

-My family first bought the old, derelict sheep farm just outside Burford in 1975, and with dad, a former submariner and 'champion' pugilist, we set about establishing a plant nursery.
+My family first bought the old, derelict sheep farm that was to become Burford Garden Company, just outside Burford in 1975.
+With dad, we set about establishing a plant nursery.

-Now settled in the Cotswolds, the early days were hard, hard work, with endless hours spent unloading compost bags by hand until we had saved up enough to buy our first forklift truck, and always constantly battling against the elements.
+The early days were hard, hard work, with endless hours spent unloading compost bags by hand until we had saved up enough to buy our first forklift truck, and we always seemed to be constantly battling against the elements.

 The business began to take off and soon we started to add to the greenhouses, diversifying into wider ranges of plants and pots and then, bit by bit, a decent car park for our customers.
 Soon we had heating and then we launched, with mum behind the stoves, our now renowned café, the first of its kind in the UK.

 I met Louise in the early 1980s, just as the business was beginning to forge ahead.
-We married and Louise began to add her signature to the business, concentrating on sourcing unique and individual pieces for the home.
+We married and Louise began to lend her signature to the business too, concentrating on sourcing unique and individual pieces for the home.
 Our furniture and home décor ranges followed, along with more retail space and a bigger and better car park.

 We grew as a family too, with the arrival of our three children, Samuel, Tom and Eleanor.
-Our team at the business flourished, with the development of a management team to help me with the running of the business, and to enable me to fulfil my ambition of a belated University education and a History of Art Masters Degree.
+Our team at the business flourished, with the development of a management team to help me with the running of the business, and to enable me to fulfil my ambition of a belated University education, where I studied History of Art.

 Our Burford store today is housed in an eclectic, yet beautiful mix of vintage glasshouses with timber framed sections – well maintained of course and it all works.
 We have the accolades to boot – Silver Gilt winners at Chelsea Flower Show, Oxfordshire Restaurant of The Year winner, and winner at the 2015 Oxfordshire Business Awards.